billpatrianakos/coverage-web/README.md

 __If you use the Q API__

 We use a similar authentication scheme as AWS.
 We give you a client ID and secret.
 Your requests to Q should be signed using your secret token.
-Instructions and details are available on the [Q documentation site](http://q.aploquote.com/docs).
+Instructions and details are available on the [Q documentation site](http://q.aplo.me/docs).

 __If you run your own data API__

-My advice to you is to model your API client off of our [`q-client` API library](https://www.npmjs.com/package/q-client) and understand the the Affordable Care Act and how it handles insurance quoting.
+My advice to you is to model your API client off of our [`q-client` API library](https://www.npmjs.com/package/q-client) and have an understanding of the the Affordable Care Act and how it handles querying for search results.

 ## Contributing

-We welcome contributions.
+I welcome contributions.
 [See the contributing file](CONTRIBUTING.md).
 Here's the short version:

 1. Create your own fork
 2. Always cut your own branches off of the `develop` branch